altLab/photon-resin-calibration/README.md

 This resin test by Tycho Pandelaar was run with the base exposure at 10s and the normal exposure at 3s

-The photo shows the porbable best setting for his resin would be 10s+(3sx3.5) = 40.5 seconds per layer The minimum viable exposure is probably around 10+(3x1.5) = 14.5
+The photo shows the probable best setting for his resin would be 10s+(3sx3.5) = 40.5 seconds per layer The minimum viable exposure is probably around 10+(3x1.5) = 14.5

 This means this resin exposure latitude is safe to assume to be around 15s to 41s, Use faster times only for thinner layers